KamilleModules/Ekom/doc/database/database.md

 Product vs product card
 --------------------------

+In ekom, we only sell products.
-We sell products, however, we present them as product cards on the website.
+However, most of the time, we present products as product cards on the website.

+A product card is a general/abstract presentation of products with related attributes.

 That is, you first "seduce" the customer with a product card, but then, when it's time to pay, only the products are considered.

 - a product is unique, and must belong to a product_card, which is a container to hold/present products.
 - the product must belong to one and only one product card